Grant to fund proposed new global health minor

 “Students have been finding ways to explore their interest in global health on their own initiative - from the Global Health Affairs Club, which has a large and active membership, to the Global Medical Brigades trips that students take every year,” said Ellen Block, associate professor of sociology at CSB and SJU.

-Now, thanks to a $143,563 grant from the Undergraduate International Studies and Foreign Language (UISFL) Program through the U.S. Department of Education, CSB and SJU will soon be offering an interdisciplinary minor in global health that takes a liberal arts approach to the study of health within a global context.
+Now, thanks to a $143,563 grant from the Undergraduate International Studies and Foreign Language (UISFL) Program through the U.S. Department of Education, CSB and SJU could soon be offering an interdisciplinary minor in global health that takes a liberal arts approach to the study of health within a global context.

-The new minor will likely begin in fall semester 2022, but classes will start being offered for the 20-22 credit minor in spring semester 2021.
+The proposed new minor will likely begin in fall semester 2022, but classes will start being offered for the 20-22 credit minor in spring semester 2021.

 “The global health minor, which builds on significant expertise among faculty across disciplines at CSB and SJU, will finally be able to give students some academic foundation in this important area of interest,” said Block, who will serve as the grant’s director.